 You’ve been building your financial foundation for decades.
 So when it’s finally time to retire, replacing your work paycheck with a retirement income paycheck—and maintaining a sense of security—requires a solid strategy.
-“One that works for you and what you want,” says Jenny Smith, a financial professional at Principal®, in Des Moines, Iowa.

 Step 1: Define what retirement means for you.

 What do you envision doing in retirement—traveling, staycationing, working part-time?
 Those first active years of retirement may look a lot like the last years of work, in terms of spending.
 So it may be a good idea to customize your budget for the go-go years, the slow-go years, and the no-go years.

 It depends on your personal situation.
 Winston says the first 5 to 10 years of retirement look different compared to when you’re in your mid-70s, and the picture can be significantly different when you’re in your early 80s and beyond.